Effective Date: July 1, 2022

 Right to Know.
 You may request Flatiron School provide you the specific pieces of personal information that Flatiron School has about you; categories of personal information we have collected about you; categories of sources from which the personal information is collected; categories of personal information that Flatiron School sold or disclosed for a business purpose about you; categories of third parties to whom the personal information was sold or disclosed for a business purpose; and the business or commercial purpose for collecting or selling personal information.
 Please note that much of the information you can make a request for is already contained in this Policy.
 Should you wish to exercise this right, please see the section below which explains how to do so.
 If you do not have an account with Flatiron School, we may ask for some Personal Information in order to verify your identity and your rights to the data subject to your request.

 Right to Delete.
-California law gives residents a limited right to request deletion of their Personal Information.
+Some state privacy laws give their residents a limited right to request deletion of their Personal Information.
 However, this right is limited by a number of exceptions.
 Fundamentally, if Flatiron School has a permissible need to retain Personal Information, we are not under an obligation to delete such information, even when requested.
 Generally, we retain Personal Information so we may complete the transaction for which the personal information was collected, provide a good or service requested by you, or reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform a contract between us and you; detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity; or prosecute those responsible for that activity; debug to identify and repair errors that impair existing intended functionality of our online properties; enable solely internal uses that are reasonably aligned with your expectations based on your relationship with Flatiron School; comply with a legal obligation; or otherwise use your personal information, internally, in a lawful manner that is compatible with the context in which your provided the information.
 As such, we generally do not accept requests to delete Personal Information.
 However, we will respond to requests to remove Personal Information from some of our systems as a part of a request to close or otherwise disable a membership account.
 If you would like to request deletion of Personal Information, please see the section below which explains how to do so.
 If you do not have an account with Flatiron School, we may ask for some Personal Information in order to verify your identity and your rights to the data subject to your request.

 Right to Opt-Out.
-While we do not sell your personal information in the traditional sense, Flatiron School does sell your Personal Information to third parties as defined by applicable California law.
+While we do not sell your personal information in the traditional sense, Flatiron School does sell your Personal Information to third parties as defined by applicable state law.
 This is because we share Personal Information with third parties for marketing purposes and permit our marketing partners to collect data directly from you.
-You may choose to opt-out of the sharing of your Personal Information with third parties for marketing purposes at any time by submitting a request by using the mechanisms noted below under “Exercising California Privacy Rights”.
+You may choose to opt-out of the sharing of your Personal Information with third parties for marketing purposes at any time by submitting a request by using the mechanisms noted below under “Exercising State Privacy Rights”.

 Also, as Flatiron School engages in interest-based advertising, we endeavor to comply with the cross-industry Self-Regulatory Program for Online Behavioral Advertising as managed by the Digital Advertising Alliance (DAA) (http://aboutads.info), as applicable.
 As part of this service, Flatiron School’s online advertisements may sometimes be delivered with icons that help individuals understand how their data are being used and provide options to restrict that use.
 To opt-out of internet-based advertising by all DAA-participating companies, please visit http://www.aboutads.info/choices/.